sand-head/Tumblepub/README.md

 an ActivityPub-federated tumbleblog hosting platform

-## a quick note

-if you're adding new queries or tables or whatever, make sure to update the offline cache by running `cargo sqlx prepare --merged`.

 ## some goals

 this is just off the top of my head right now, I'll add more to this later: